Corona Rigidity: Independence results, I. Nontrivial isomorphisms

 \begin{example} For $n\geq 2$, all unital copies of $M_n(\bbC)$ in $\cQ(H)$ are unitarily equivalent, but there are $n$ homotopy classes of unital copies of $M_n(\bbC)$ only one of which lifts to a unital copy in $\cB(H)$.
 When $n=2$, this can be seen by considering the matrix unit $e_{12}= $.
 It can be lifted to a partial isometry (see \ref{3.partial.isometry}) $v$ in $\cB(H)$ such that $v^*v$ and $vv^*$ are orthogonal projections and $1-v^*v-vv^*$ has finite rank.
-Thus the parity of this rank is a homotopy invariant. \end{example}
+The parity of this rank is a homotopy invariant. \end{example}

 By iterating the construction of Example~\ref{Ex.Mn} one obtains the following, due to N.C.
-Phillips (\cite[Proposition~4.2]{FaHa:Countable}).
+Phillips (\cite[Proposition~4.2]{FaHa:Countable}); recall the convention that $\dot p$ denotes a lift of $p$.

-\begin{example} There is a unital copy $A$ of the CAR algebra $\bigotimes_\bbN M_2(\bbC)$ in $\cQ(H)$ such that for every projection $p \in \cB(H)$ such that $\dot p\in A$, none of the tensor factors $M_2(\bbC)$ lifts to a unital copy of $M_2(\bbC)$ in $p\cB(H) p$ (for more see~\cite{Scho:Pext}.)
+\begin{example} There is a unital copy $A$ of the CAR algebra $\bigotimes_\bbN M_2(\bbC)$ in $\cQ(H)$ such that for every projection $p \in \cB(H)$ with $\dot p\in A$, none of the tensor factors $M_2(\bbC)$ lifts to a unital copy of $M_2(\bbC)$ in $p\cB(H) p$ (for more see~\cite{Scho:Pext}).
 Fix a unital copy $B$ of the CAR algebra that lifts to a unital copy of the CAR algebra in $\cB(H)$ and an isomorphism $\Phi\colon A\to B$.
-The type of a unitary that implements this isomorphism is consistent, but not realized. \end{example}
+The type of a unitary that implements this isomorphism is, by Example~\ref{Ex.Mn}, consistent, but it is not realised in $\cQ(H)$. \end{example}

-In model theory, the Galois type of a tuple (i.e., its orbit under the action of the automorphism group) provides more information than its first-order type.
+The Galois type of a tuple (i.e., its orbit under the action of the automorphism group) provides more information than its first-order type.
 Example~\ref{Ex.Mn} shows that in \cstar-algebras, the Galois type of a tuple needs to be supplemented with its homotopy type.
 There is an alternative way of defining the homotopy type of a tuple in a \cstar-algebra.
-For a definable set $X$ (such as the set of unitaries or projections; see~\cite[\S 3]{Muenster}) one says that two elements of $X$ are homotopic if they can be connected by a continuous path inside $X$.
-This approach is used in defining K-theory groups of \cstar-algebras (see~\cite{RoLaLa:Introduction}).
+For a definable set $X$ (such as the set of unitaries or the set of projections; see~\cite[\S 3]{Muenster}) one says that two elements of $X$ are homotopic if they can be connected by a continuous path inside $X$.
+This approach is used in defining K-theory groups of \cstar-algebras (see~\cite{RoLaLa:Introduction}), and we will take advantage of it in the next subsection.